geflx/UFV_C_Google_Pagerank/README.md

 ## How to run?

 First, make sure gcc and makefile are both installed in your machine.
-Secondly, make sure input file "input.txt" is in the same folder as "pagerank.c", the program.
+Secondly, make sure input file "input.txt" is in the same folder as "pagerank.c".
-Then run this command in bash:
+Then, run this command in bash:
 ```
 make
 ```